PXAccumulator: To Modify the Processing Form to Use the Field Updated by PXAccumulator

 You will modify the constructor of the RSSVAssignProcess graph to make the Assign To column editable.

 In the RSSVWorkOrderEntry graph, you will also modify the implementation of the AssignOrders() method and add the complete() action handler so that 1 is added to or subtracted from the number of assigned work orders.
-The value that is specified for the number of assigned work orders in the AssignOrders() method and the complete() action handler will be added to the value stored in the database by the custom PXAccumulator attribute.
+The value specified for the number of assigned work orders in the AssignOrders() method and the complete() action handler will be added to the value stored in the database by the custom PXAccumulator attribute.

 System Preparation